Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Vurmas.md

 Vurmas is not a true settlement: it's actually three sailing ships tied together and anchored near the north shore of [[Gelier]].
 These boats are the _New Radiance_, the _Candlefire_, and the _Soulsailor_.
 At any given moment, one of the ships could be traveling to [[Xhorhas]] with a hold full of new Luxon-worshiping wildfolk converts or on the way back to [[Eiselcross]] with more supplies.

 The Kryn's explorers stay on the boats when they can, bringing supplies to shore when they go out in search of allies.
-These ships are maintained and run by Captain Hallwas Denalor (lawful neutral, female, [[Dark-Elves|dark elf]] [veteran](https://www.dndbeyond.com/monsters/veteran)), while Norca Brighttusk (neutral, female, orc [priest](https://www.dndbeyond.com/monsters/priest)) leads the expedition teams.
+These ships are maintained and run by Captain Hallwas Denalor (lawful neutral, female, [[Dark Elves|dark elf]] [veteran](https://www.dndbeyond.com/monsters/veteran)), while Norca Brighttusk (neutral, female, orc [priest](https://www.dndbeyond.com/monsters/priest)) leads the expedition teams.

 The [[Kryn Dynasty]] believes that the [[wildfolk of Eiselcross]] are a better find and more reliable than most [[Aeor|Aeorian]] objects, especially since the items tend to interfere with the Kryn's divine magic.
 With the [[Cerberus Assembly]] and the Uthodurnians busy in Foren, the Kryn stay clear of the largest island and search for allies in the rest of [[Eiselcross]]'s lands.
 Many wildfolk are easy converts of [[the Luxon]] since they respect divine magic but do not worship any deity.